Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 - [RAID](https://www.nexusmods.com/skyrimspecialedition/mods/2345) is a script-free total recalibration of Skyrim's detection formula, which improves the balanced and realism of sneaking.
 Enemies will have enhanced sight and hearing abilities, and will search longer when alerted.
 - [Dynamic Weather and Time Based Detection](https://www.nexusmods.com/skyrimspecialedition/mods/62546) changes NPC detection depending on the current weather and time of day.
 During snow, the peripheral and close range vision of NPCs are severely reduced.
 During rain, NPC hearing is crippled.
 During pleasant weather, NPC sight and detection range is increased.
 At night, overall NPC sight is reduced but hearing is slightly increased.
 - [Book of Shadows](https://www.nexusmods.com/skyrimspecialedition/mods/76086) adds fully animated masks, smoke bombs, warhorns, and sneak takedowns.
-- [Destructible Display Cases](https://www.nexusmods.com/skyrimspecialedition/mods/13625) lets you smash open display cases, or craft a tool to do it stealtily.
+- [Destructible Display Cases](https://www.nexusmods.com/skyrimspecialedition/mods/13625) lets you smash open display cases, or craft a tool to do it stealthily.
 - [Mum's the Word](https://www.nexusmods.com/skyrimspecialedition/mods/27713) removes the stolen tag from worthless items you steal, so long as no one notices.

 ### Survival Mode